Beautiful pairs: Domination in valued fields

 \begin{remark} In \cite{touchard}, Touchard defines benign valued fields as the valued fields belonging to the list given in Fact~\ref{F:ex-benign}, although he works axiomatically, and the results he obtains work with the more general definition we are adopting.
 For this reason, we decided to stick to the same terminology. \end{remark}

 By syntactic considerations (see \cite[Proposition~A.9]{Rid17}), elimination of $\VF$-quantifiers in benign valued fields yields the following.

 \begin{fact} Let $(K,v)$ be a benign valued field.
-Then the following holds. \begin{enumerate} \item Any $\RV$-enrichment of $(K,v)$ admits elimination of $\VF$-quantifiers, and the enrichment of $\RV$ is purely stably embedded. \item Any $\VG$-$\RF$-enrichment of the $\mathcal{L}_{\RVV,\Gamma}$-structure associated to $(K,v)$ eliminates $\VF$-quantifiers, and $\RF$ and $\VGi$ are purely stably embedded and orthogonal. \item Any $\VG$-$\RF$-enrichment of the $\cL_\Pas$-structure associated to $(K,v)$ eliminates $\VF$-quantifiers, and $\RF$ and $\VGi$ are purely stably embedded and orthogonal. \end{enumerate} \end{fact}
+Then the following holds. \begin{enumerate}[label=(\arabic*)] \item Any $\RV$-enrichment of $(K,v)$ admits elimination of $\VF$-quantifiers, and the enrichment of $\RV$ is purely stably embedded. \item Any $\VG$-$\RF$-enrichment of the $\mathcal{L}_{\RVV,\Gamma}$-structure associated to $(K,v)$ admits elimination of $\VF$-quantifiers, and $\RF$ and $\VGi$ are purely stably embedded and orthogonal. \item Any $\VG$-$\RF$-enrichment of the $\cL_\Pas$-structure associated to $(K,v)$ admits elimination of $\VF$-quantifiers, and $\RF$ and $\VGi$ are purely stably embedded and orthogonal. \end{enumerate} \end{fact}

+\begin{remark} Note that in the previous fact, when we say \emph{purely stably embedded} we mean stably embedded with the natural $\emptyset$-induced structure.
+When there is no enrichment, in the case of the residue field, this means the ring language, in the case of the value group this means the language of ordered abelian groups (with a constant for $v(p)$ in mixed characteristic $(0,p)$) and in the case of $\RV$ the structure given by the short exact $\RV$-sequence (with a constant for $\rv(p)$ in mixed characteristic $(0,p)$) with the ring language in the residue field and the language of ordered abelian groups in the value group.
+In the presence of an enrichment, this enrichment will give the $\emptyset$-induced structure in each case. \end{remark}

 The following fact goes back to results of \cite{Rob77}, \cite{cherlin_dickmann} and \cite{pre-ro-84}.